 1. Know How Much You Need

-Eight hours of sleep is the well-known standard, but there’s actually some variation in how much you may need to feel your best.
+Eight hours of sleep is the well-known standard, but there’sin how much you may need to feel your best.
 Some people feel peppy on six to seven hours, while others may need up to nine hours to feel well-rested.

 If you haven’t found your sweet spot yet, start with seven hours, see how you feel, and work up from there if you need more rest.